FMMT666/launchpad.py/README.md

 ### CHANGES 2020/08/XX:
     - added support for pressure events via ButtonStateRaw() for the Pro
+    - added support for pressure events via ButtonStateRaw() for the X
     - added demo file "launchpad_pressure.py" for pressure sensitivity
+    - updated pressure demo to work with the X too
     - added multiple search names for the X
     - updated all rgb-demos to work with the X
     - changed ListAll() method to optionally accept a string to query specific devices only